jfallmann/MONSDA/docs/source/installation.rst

 .. code-block::

-    git clone
+    git clone git@github.com:jfallmann/MONSDA.git

 You can then install dependencies as described for **pip** installation and manually run **setup.py**.

-Be aware that **MONSDA** is version dependent, so config files can only be run with the specified version of **MONSDA** in order to guarantee reproducibility by conserving dependencies and environments.
+Be aware that **MONSDA** is *version dependent*, so config files can only be run with the **specified** version of **MONSDA** in order to guarantee reproducibility by conserving dependencies and environments.